El-Wumbus/qinfo/README.md

 If you get an error message then you must install `git` from your distro's repositories.

 For the installation of this software a C compiler is required.
 Your distro already has one installed, it's probably `gcc`.
-If not, then you need to install `gcc` You can check with `gcc --version`.
-If you get an error message then you must install `gcc` from your distro's repositories.
+If not, then you need to install `gcc` (or have another compiler symlinked to it) You can check with `gcc --version`.
+If you get an error message then you must install
+`gcc` from your distro's repositories.

 You'll also need `make`, you likely already have this installed.
 You can check with `make --version`.